wxcctechsummit/holcct2107/labslive/lab5.md

 **NOTE:**
 Your `<POD>` is your `POD ID` allocated.

+## Steps - TASK 1 : CCAI

+### 1. Setup the Google CCAI voice bot

+- Open the Control Hub Admin (admin.webex.com) > Contact Center Settings > Features > New Template > Virtual Bot > Use for Voice (You can enable it for Chat as well, if you’d like)
+- Click on the next prompt and select “Yes, I have a preconfigured Dialogflow agent.” - Note: We will use a preconfigured bot for this exercise.
+This bot has been tied to an already existing paid account on https://dialogflow.cloud.google.com/
+- Click on Next if it prompts you to download the Intents.
+We have already uploaded these for you.
+- When it asks for the Upload JSON key – upload the file provided: ciscolive-ccai.json
+- When it asks for a name – name the bot: CLUS_CCAI_Bot
+- Click on Next > Skip the avatar section > Click Finish.
+Note: The DialogFlow agent’s credentials are created on the DialogFlow API of the project on Gooogle Cloud Console.
+We need the DialogFlow API as well as the TTS API enabled on the account, along with the DialogFlow API Admin role.
+This has already been done for you and which is why just uploading the key provided is sufficient.

+### 2. Wire up the DialogFlow Agent inside of the Flow.

+- In Flow Designer – Remove the menu block and the welcome message block. - We will use the CCAI Bot to front end the conversation, and then perform the lookup and send it to the queue.
+- Put in the Virtual Agent block.
+- For the Virtual Agent selection, select the CLUS_CCAI_Bot
+- Make Prompts Interruptible for the bot.
+- Under the Advanced settings, ensure that “Enable Conversation Transcript” is checked.
+This will help the agent get a copy of the conversation with the customer.
+- Scroll down and configure the bot settings as detailed below

+### 3. Configure the Settings for the Bot and the output connections

+- The Bot has 2 connections – Handled and Escalated.
+- Handled is meant to gracefully disconnect the call and end Self Service. - Connect the handled branch to a play message block with “Thank you for calling” using a TTS Play Message block.
+- Escalated is meant to send the call to the queue.
+Send the caller to a Queued block by connecting the escalated Intent to the queued block.

+### 4. Store the bot variables as CAD variables for the screen pop

+- The bot block (VirtualAgent1) has 2 variables : LastIntent and TranscriptURL
+- We will store these in CAD variables and pop them on the agent desktop.
+- Create 2 CAD variables called lastIntent and transcriptURL
+- Use the set variables as shown in the example above to set these as CAD variables.
+- This will ensure that when the call hits the agent, the agent is able to view these statistics.
+It is also helpful during debugging.

+### 5. Test the end to end flow

+- Login to the agent desktop and go Idle (Not Ready)
+- Call the main number on the entry point.
+- You should hear the bot asks you what you want to do. (e.g “How may I help you”)

+### 6. Experiment with what the configured Bot can do

+> **Note:** This simple bot has been programmed on DialogFlow to give you information about the Cisco Live Session Schedule as well as escalate the call to an agent).

+- Use any of the trigger intents to get information about the lab: “Cisco - - Live” “Tell me about your lab” “What labs are supported”
+- Use any of the trigger intents to get to an agent: “I need Help” “I need an Agent” “Where is my proctor” “Help” “Assistance”, etc – these are the words that have utterances trained to trigger the escalation intent of the bot.
+### 7. Have the Agent handle the call
+- Have the agent go ready after you said “I need an agent”.
+- The Agent should get the call, and be able to view the transcript on the agent desktop.

+## STEPS Task 2 - TTS - EWT - PIQ

+**Timestamps**

+> 08:00 - 09:20 - Verify TTS connector

+> 09:20 - 10:30 - Use a Set Variable Block to parse the email

+> 13:10 - End - Estimated Wait Time and Position in Queue

+### 1. Setup the Google CCAI TTS

+- Follow the Video above and ensure that the TTS Connector is already setup on your org.

+### 2. Wire up the TTS in the Webex Contact Center Flow Designer

+- Drag and Drop A Play message node, `Enable Test-to-Speech` and select the Connector , Select Language
+- Under play message copy paste this test

+> “Thanks {{% raw %}} {{Customer_Name}} {{% endraw %}}, we got your information”

+### 3 PIQ and EWT

+- Drag and drop Queueinfo node after “Team2 Queue Contact node”  play EWT and PIQ from success  link
+- Play PIQ alone from the “Insufficient Information ” link
+- Connect Failure link to Play Music node

+### 4. Test the Call Flow with the latest additions

+- Call the Dial number > Enter 5 digit pin > Heard personalized greeting
+- On the Main Menu press 2 > PIQ is played > Call gets connected to agent Immediately

 ## Video: BONUS Content - How the Bot is Configured on CCAI (DialogFlow)